Aadniz/nix-config/README.md

 }
 ```

-5. Depending on the `hostname` set in the installation, you may need to alter the [flake.nix](/flake.nix) file, adding the new machine there as follows:
+5. Choose a hostname, and add a new machine in the [flake.nix](/flake.nix) file as follows:

 ``` nix
   outputs = { self, nixpkgs, home-manager, ... }@inputs: {